-7.4.5.
+6.6.5.
 Company Specific Risk Premium ("CSRP"):

 Discount Rate is the return expected by a market participant from a particular investment and shall reflect not only the time value of money but also the risk inherent in the asset being valued as well as the risk inherent in achieving the future cash flows.
-In the present case, considering the counterparty risk for certain SPVs, considering the length of the explicit period for the Toll SPVs, and basis my discussion with Investment Manager, I found it appropriate to consider the following CSRPs:
+In the present case, considering the counter-party risk for the SPVs, considering the length of the explicit period for the SPVs, and basis my discussion with Investment Manager, I found it appropriate to consider following CSRP for the SPVs: